Step 1 — Where should I buy a Japanese car?

 Enter the chassis number — get the authentic report direct from Japan.

-Step 3 — Inspect the Car at a Garage
+Step 3 — How do I get the car inspected at a garage?

 If the car is already in your country, take it to a trusted independent mechanic before completing payment.
 A car can look perfect outside but have serious hidden damage.